squinkylabs/SquinkyVCV/docs/booty-shifter.md

 Below are short descriptions of our modules with links to more detailed manuals.

-The [release notes](release-notes.md) describe recent changes to our modules.
+The [Changelog](../CHANGELOG.md) describes recent changes to our modules.

 # Things that make sound